AmedeeBulle/ttn-mapper/README.md

 ## Running the script
 Copy `ttn_secrets_template.h` to `ttn_secrets.h` and set your Application Key and App EUI.
-You also need to define a unique Device EUI -- as the Adafruit Feather does not have a serial number, just pick a random EUI.
+You also need to define a unique Device EUI -- as the Adafruit Feather does not have a serial number, take the one automatically generated in the TTN console.

 By default, the node sends a message with `*` as payload every minute.
 - You can change the `send_packet_interval` in `ttn_mapper.cpp` (Respect duty cycle!)